Jeznar/GitRepo/Class-Features/Druid/README.md

 It is modified via *warpgate* when the token is summoned to set the attack and damage modifiers in accordance with the ability description.

+THE VFX recognizes a hit and plays an explosion in addition the basic firebolt graphic.
+On a miss, the firebolt is redirected to an area near the intended target.
+The color of the bolt and explosion is adjusted based on a color keyword found in the icon image file name.

 ![](Wildfire_2_Summon_Widlfire_Spirit/Flame_Seed/Flame_Seed.gif)

 No macro is used to implement this.s